THE FRENCH REVOLUTION

 (a) The Reign of Terror:

-The period in between 1793-94 is referred as the “Reign of Terror”.
+The period in between 1793-94 is referred to as the “Reign of Terror”.

-(i) During this period Robespierre, who was the government of France followed a policy of severe control and punishment.
+(i) During this period Robespierre followed a policy of severe control and punishment.

-(ii) Ex-nobles and clergy, even members of his own party who did not agree with his methods were arrested, impressments.
+(ii) Ex-nobles and clergy, even members of his own party who did not agree with his methods were arrested, imprisoned.

 (iii) France witnessed the guillotine of thousands of nobles and innocent men who supported.